 “Subverting the narrative.
 Tis my goal in life.
 Or lives, rather.”
 Wynne looks lost.
 “Pop culture reference.”

 Search Earth, history, early twenty-first century.
-Documentary of events by year.
+Documentary of events by decade.
 On Screen.
 Transfer to windows.
 Lights off.
 All I need is some popcorn with butter.
 My metamess complies and constructs something in the way of algae protein-like popcorn that looks and tastes adequate and I begin my journey into the dreaded past.
 I recall the long days of sitting in front of Twitter and Tweetdeck watching the world burn and the empire fall.
 I start feeling the nausea before the documentaries start.

 Two hours and two documentaries spanning two decades later, I’ve had enough.
 I’m sick with grief.
 The popcorn quickly forgotten.
 It’s like bingeing a horrifyingly real dystopia with no happily ever after.
 Not that there’s ever a happily ever after.
 Joyous moments are few and far between; progress is nonexistent.
 The xenophobic rhetoric explodes into a chasm of decline and fascism; a worldwide white male supremacist movement—another Christian crusade, and scientists and their scientific evidence relegated to little more than fictional opinions manufactured by pundits dismissing the so-called passion of god and government.
 Even as the evidence evolved around those that question scientific facts.
 Authoritarianism run amok by white male extremists paving the way to totalitarianism.
 Democracy and free speech eroded as journalists were jailed and the normalization of people of color being imprisoned and gunned down in the streets by police increased hundredfold; no due process; judge, jury and executioners in the guise of justice at the hands of the boys in blue; persecution instead of protection; immigrants interned; protests escalated to battles and battles to wars.
 The madness didn’t stop after my exit.
 The erosion of democracy went on and on across the world.